immutables/immutables.github.io/immutable.md

 Someone may ask: why other kinds of containers is not supported in the same way, for example `java.lang.Iterable`, `java.util.Collection` or `java.util.NavigableSet`?
 That's because those other containers are either too-generic or too-specific for the purposes of immutable object modelling.
-The nice side of this is that any type is supported as attribute value, and while there's no any kind of magic, other container types still usable:
+The nice side of this is that any type is supported as attribute value, and while there's no any kind of magic support, other container types are still usable:

 ```java
 @GenerateImmutable